-Focaccia bread has been one of our favorites since we made this Whole Wheat Seed Bread.
+Focaccia bread has been one of our favorites.
 It is easy to make and love the limitless topping options, which makes it fun as well.
 Just don’t change its main ingredient, which is olive oil.
 A high quality olive oil is always the best for sure!
 Some people might love plain focaccia bread, just with olive oil and rosemary as it is originally made, but I do love to try it with various toppings.
 I can even try a sweet version one day.
 Why not?

 I don’t want the zucchini to get juicy when baking, so I didn’t grate it, I just cut it in rings and placed on the bread.
 I used cherry tomatoes for this recipe to have a more colorful bread and cutting them in rings too.
 Black olive slices complemented the flavor perfectly.